ccrsxx/homelab/README.md

 ### Prerequisites

 - Docker installed on your machine.
-- Python 3.x installed on your machine.
+- Python 3.x with UV.
+You can install it [here](https://docs.astral.sh/uv/#getting-started).
+- Node.js 20.x with Volta.
+You can install it [here](https://docs.volta.sh/guide/getting-started).

 ## Running Scripts with Python